getporter/porter/docs/content/docker-images/client.md

 * The `ENTRYPOINT` is set to `porter`.
 To change this, you can use `--entrypoint`, e.g. `docker run --rm -it --entrypoint /bin/sh porter`.
 * Don't mount the entire Porter home directory, because that's where the porter binary is located.
-Instead, mount individual directories such as claims, results and outputs (all three are used to record data for an installation) or credentials and parameters, if needed.
-Otherwise you will get an error like `exec user process caused "exec format error"`.
+Instead, mount individual directories such as mixins, claims, results, outputs, etc if needed.
+Otherwise, you will get an error like `exec user process caused "exec format error"`.

 ## Examples